Sarathns05/Machine_Learning_Modules/README.md

-Here you will find the Machine learning related Techinques:
+Here you will find the Machine learning related Techinques :

 ## Machine Learning Techniques